 Kissing Sores – Mouth Ulcers after Brushing Teeth – Mum Stops Using Colgate – Blisters Disappear.
 If you suffer from recurrent mouth ulcers (canker sores) you may need to look more closely at the ingredients in your toothpaste – specifically Sodium Lauryl Sulphate is a cheap detergent many manufacturers add to make their toothpaste ‘froth’ in your mouth.
 More details below….

-As a child one of my best ‘close to hand’ sources of medical advice was Mum.
 I recently popped up to the North of England to celebrate my Mother’s birthday and over cake we got on to talking about health issues.
 She told me that she had recently stopped using her favourite toothpaste (Colgate) because she had read that it can cause mouth sores.

 She had suffered from recurring mouth ulcers for many years and had never thought it might be related to the toothpaste she had used all her life.
 Then she discovered that an ingredient in Colgate toothpaste called Sodium Lauryl Sulphate (SLS) can lead to something called Recurrent Aphthous Ulcers also known as Canker Sores or Mouth Ulcers.